Skip to main content

 For people struggling with addiction, the idea of a single treatment that could reset cravings is understandably appealing.
 But the reality is more complicated, and the risks of ibogaine treatment are significant.

-Ibogaine is a naturally occurring psychoactive substance classified as a Schedule I controlled substance in the United States and illegal in several other countries.
-It is not approved by the FDA for any medical use.
-In Thailand, ibogaine is not legally available as a treatment.
+Ibogaine is a naturally occurring psychoactive substance that NIDA classifies alongside hallucinogens and dissociatives as carrying serious adverse health risks, including cardiac events.
+It is classified as a Schedule I controlled substance in the United States, is not approved by the FDA for any condition, and is not legally available as a treatment in Thailand.
+A single dose produces psychedelic effects lasting 24 to 48 hours.

 The substance works on multiple neurotransmitter systems simultaneously, including serotonin, dopamine, and opioid receptors.
 A single dose produces a prolonged psychedelic experience lasting 24 to 48 hours, often accompanied by intense visual hallucinations and deep introspective states.